 The Falcon King delivers RDA-grade flavor performance.
 This is why it is so popular with vapers.

 Beyond this, HorizonTech’s coil heads are utterly superb, delivering some of the best performance in the business.

 Looks wise, the tank is fairly loud.
 But that’s kind of par for the course these days.

-But the key aspect that makes the Falcon so darn impressive is its price: at $26.99, it is extraordinarily cheap for a sub ohm tank.
+But the key aspect that makes the Falcon so darn impressive is its price: at $34.95, it is extraordinarily cheap for such a good quality sub ohm tank.

 Tack on best-in-class flavor and coil heads, and, well… you’re looking at what is easily the finest vape tank of 2018.
 Bar none.

 Another excellent option is the GeekVape ALPHA tank.
 I tested this tank out in October and its coils, on average, lasted me almost an entire month.

 You have two options right now, and they’re both exceptional.

 You can read our GeekVape ALPHA tank review for a wider overview of this tank.